pjparis/pySSAS-python-Sediment-Size-Analysis-by-Sieve/README.md

-## SedSAS
+## pySSAS

 ###Sediment Size Analysis by Sieve  or  Sediment Size Analysis System

 ## Part I: Introduction:

-SedSAS is a class object written in the Python programming language.
+pySSAS is a class object written in the Python programming language.
 Its purpose is to provide a set of basic statistical and visualization tools for analyzing unconsolidated sediment size-fraction samples collected in the field and separated using either mechanical sieves or similar analog partition-by-size methods.
 The class performs the following computations and/or visualizations:

 - compute weight percentages and cumulative weight percentages for each size-fraction weight class relative to the total sample.